helena-roland/An-unified-framework-for-plant-ecological-strategies-shaped-by-fire-and-herbivory/README.md

    ```
 ## Scripts Overview

-This project includes three main R scripts that together perform the complete analysis:
+This project includes two main R scripts that together perform the complete analysis:

 1. **Firexherbivory-framework.R**
    This single script is divided into two parts: